TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### FEATURES:

-- Adds `-Select` and `-Credential` parameters to `Connect-JCOnline` to choose or reference stored API keys instead of passing the key inline
+- Adds `-Select` and `-Credential` parameters to `Connect-JCOnline` to choose or reference stored API keys instead of passing the key inline.

 ## 3.3.0